We have bad news for you.

 What will the retargeted visitor do here?
 They will probably leave confused and disappointed because they didn’t get what they were promised in the ad.

-Landing pages allow you to eliminate all clutter and distractions from your offer.
+post-click landing pages allow you to eliminate all clutter and distractions from your offer.
 When a visitor finally decides to re-engage with your brand, he sees exactly what he expected to and not get lost in the lack of message match.

 Here’s a retargeting ad from Ray Higdon, a consultant offering free coaching advice to anyone who has a question for him: